Robert Gerlai: Honours

 Gerlai is an elected Fellow of the International Behavioral Neuroscience Society, of which he also has been president.
-He is editor-in-chief of Behavioral and Brain Functions.
-He is editor of the book series Advances in Experimental Medicine and Biology.
+He is editor-in-chief of Behavioral and Brain Functions and neuroscience editor of the book series Advances in Experimental Medicine and Biology.
 He is a member of the editorial boards of Biology, Genes, Brain and Behavior, Neurotoxicology and Teratology, Learning and Behavior, Current Opinion in Behavioral Sciences, Zebrafish, and F1000.
 He is section editor for behavioral neuroscience of BMC Neuroscience.

 In 2013, Gerlai received the Distinguished Scientist Award from the International Behavioural and Neural Genetics Society.
 In 2015, he received the Research Excellence Award from the University of Toronto.
 In 2019 he received the Outstanding Achievement Award from the International Behavioral Neuroscience Society.
 In 2019 and again in 2024, he received the 5-year John Carlin Roder Distinguished Professorship in Behavioural Neuroscience at the University of Toronto Mississauga.
 In 2023, he was elected Fellow of the Royal Society of Canada, Academy of Science.
 In 2024, he received the IQ Consortium/AAALAC International Global 3Rs Award for his significant and innovative contributions to ethical and humane use of animals in research.